What We Believe

-Tobi is a member of Vistage® Worldwide and a trustee of the Business Ethics Alliance®, which promotes an environment where the discussion and practice of ethics are encouraged and expected in our community.
+Tobi is a member of Vistage® Worldwide, Rotary Club of Omaha, and a trustee of the Business Ethics Alliance®, which promotes an environment where the discussion and practice of ethics are encouraged and expected in our community.

 In 2017, Tobi enrolled in Goodwill Industries International’s Executive Development Program, a globally respected, award-winning program designed to mold experienced leaders within Goodwill organizations.
 She previously earned her bachelor’s degree in criminal justice and sociology from the University of Nebraska–Omaha, and she is a graduate of Goodwill Industries International’s Senior Leadership Program.

 |Joel has served on Goodwill’s board since 2019.
 He is the CEO at All Care Health Center.

 |Leah joined Goodwill Omaha’s board in 2021.
 She is the area president of the Heartland Branch at Gallagher Benefit Services, serving the territory in Nebraska, Iowa, and South Dakota